Camera megapixel war: Picture perfect or just a gimmick?

 According to industry experts, it is an attempt by the brands to differentiate themselves from competition and remain at the top of the consumers’ mindshare.

-“It should be seen as a marketing plank, which enables brands to showcase innovation for a feature which is important for smartphone consumers these days,” Navkendar Singh, Research Director-Devices and Ecosystem, India & South Asia, International Data Corporation (IDC) told IANS.
+“It should be seen as a marketing plank, which enables brands to showcase innovation for a feature which is important for smartphone consumers these days,” Navkendar Singh, research director – devices and ecosystem, India & South Asia, International Data Corporation (IDC) said.

 These numbers indicate the availability of the sensor size at a cost that can let smartphone brands bring it in a model at affordable price points.